Phil Kieran: Film and TV, Theatre and Media

 Phil scored his first radio documentary in 2021, 'The Northern Bank Job: Unexpected Visitors', produced by Conor Garrett and written and narrated by author Glenn Patterson.
 The 11-part documentary series was originally aired on BBC Radio 4.
 It received a special commendation at the Prix Europa and has been widely distributed via BBC sounds and radio 4 podcasts.
 It was charted as a number one most listened to Apple podcast in drama / fiction in the UK.

-In 2021, Phil Kieran scored and soundtracked his first feature film 'NIghtride', directed by Stephen Fingleton.
+In 2021, Phil Kieran scored and soundtracked his first feature film 'Nightride', directed by Stephen Fingleton.
 It stars Moe Dunford as a small-time drug dealer trying to pull off one last deal before going straight.
 The dark-humoured thriller was shot, in real time in one take in Belfast during the COVID-19 lockdown.
 It was chosen for the Industry Selects section of the Toronto International Film Festival.

-Phil Kieran's music has been synchronised to various film, TV, computer games and other online media, notably tracks 'I cant help myself', 'Paint and Chemicals department', 'Two Minds' feature on BAFTA winning TV series Killing Eve; 'We have Control' (Alloy Mental) is on the Sony Playstation 2007 game Gran Turismo 5 Prologue; 'Snakes Crawl' featured on Gucci's Spring/Summer 2015 shows and advertising campaign.
-Phil co-wrote and engineered music with David Holmes used on Steven Soderburgh's feature film The Girlfriend Experience and his music has seen synchronisation on various TV shows like UK soap opera Hollyoaks and US legal thriller Damages.
+Phil Kieran's music has been synchronised to various film, TV, computer games and other online media, notably tracks 'I cant help myself', 'Paint and Chemicals department', 'Two Minds' feature on BAFTA winning TV series Killing Eve; 'We have Control' (Alloy Mental) is on the Sony PlayStation 2007 game Gran Turismo 5 Prologue; 'Snakes Crawl' featured on Gucci's Spring/Summer 2015 shows and advertising campaign.
+Phil co-wrote and engineered music with David Holmes used on Steven Soderbergh's feature film The Girlfriend Experience and his music has seen synchronisation on various TV shows like UK soap opera Hollyoaks and US legal thriller Damages.